Class GridGeometry

 • shiftGrid

-Translates grid coordinates by the given amount of cells without changing "real world" coordinates.
-The returned grid has the same size than this grid, i.e. both low and high grid coordinates are displaced by the same amount of cells.
+Translates grid coordinates by the given number of cells without changing "real world" coordinates.
+The returned grid has the same size than this grid, i.e. both low and high grid coordinates are displaced by the same number of cells.
 The "grid to CRS" transforms are adjusted accordingly in order to map to the same "real world" coordinates.

 Number of arguments